DIY belt squat: equipment, setup, and alternatives

 Why

 The buckle becomes a pivot point.
-I've seen this happen more times than I can count: under 200+ lbs, the carabiner tilts sideways, and suddenly you're loading just one side of the belt.
-That's when buckles bend—or worse, pop open.
-It's a failure I wouldn't trust my own gear to.
+I’ve seen this happen more times than I can count.
+Under 200+ lbs, that carabiner tilts sideways, and suddenly you’re loading just one side of the belt unevenly.
+I’ve watched buckles bend or even pop open this way.
+It’s a mess you don’t want to deal with mid-set.

 Fix